Clark Dwyer

 Clark Dwyer (born January 12, 1964) is an American former professional stock car racing driver who competed in the NASCAR Winston Cup Series from 1983 to 1986, where he achieved a best finish of tenth at Dover Motor Speedway in 1983.

-Dwyer also competed in series such as the now ARCA Menards Series West, the ASA National Tour, and the ARTGO Challenge Series.
+Dwyer also competed in series such as the NASCAR Winston West Series, the ASA National Tour, and the ARTGO Challenge Series.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)